-The FoodCycler takes household food waste and transforms into a by-product which can be used as a soil amendment in your garden beds.
-While the nutritional make-up of your by-product will depend on what you add to your cycle, on average the FoodCycler produces a soil amendment with an NPK of 4-1-1.
+While the nutritional make-up of your by-product will depend on what you add to your cycle, with an average Western diet (including meat, fruit/vegetables and carbohydrates) our third party analysis shows that FoodCycler produces a soil amendment with an average NPK of 1-1-1**.

 What's NPK?